EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 It got disrupted when human beings reached the top of the food chain.
-Civilization began to be dominated by the male disposition.
-Some males became self-first, narcissistic, because the checks on balance were disappearing.
+Civilization began to be dominated by the male disposition, some males became self-first/narcissistic because the checks on balance were disappearing.
-The ancestors of the Hebrews underwrote them.
+The ancestors of the Hebrews decided to underwrite these men.
-They did this for the profit and personal safety.
+They did this to get profit and personal safety.
-They kept this knowledge silent largely, even from the narcissistic men.
+They kept this knowledge largely silent, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 Dominions were created.
 The narcissist's selfishness infected most people.
-They disregarded civilization's needs and succumbed to the rewards/profit.
+They disregarded civilization's needs and succumbed to the profit.
-The people that learned of the underwriting began to seek inclusion by supporting it.
+Some people started to underwrite to and sight inclusion for it.
 This started the political left.
 ~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the rewards saturating (fortunate factors can only apply to so many people).